karloygard/hassio-addons/xcomfort/README.md

 One of `usb`, `hid` or `eci`.

-- `usb`: Talk to the USB stick with libusb.
+- `usb`: Talk to USB sticks with libusb.
 Recommended.
-- `hid`: Talk to the USB stick with hidapi.
+- `hid`: Talk to USB sticks with hidapi.
 Hidapi appears to have intermittent issues, and is only included for testing purposes.
 - `eci`: Talk to an ECI device.
 The address is specified with `eci_host`.

 ### Option: `eci_host` (optional)